 God has NOT “let things get out of control”.
 Sure, He could have created or forced people to be perfectly under His control always – a totally predictable world of robots – just mere toys.
-But He created people – who have vast God-given powers in amazing complexity – with much freedom of choice!
+But He created people with much freedom of choice!
+We have vast God-given powers, in amazing complexity and individual diversity.
 Many basic human capabilities are even of similar kinds to God’s!
 Genesis 1:26,27,28 [see 1A3(e)(iii)].
 This all showed that He has something far deeper in mind.

 So what is God up to??

 The core of God’s own glorious nature and of His whole “creation project” is love.
 But how and where do people fit into what He is like?

-I have shown from the OT [see 1A3, 5A3] that God’s primary purpose in all of His creation is to express His own glorious nature forever, beginning especially on Earth by making Himself known TO people worldwide, and even THROUGH them as they respond to Him.
+I have shown from the OT [see 1A3, 5A3] that God’s primary purpose in all of His creation is to gloriously express His own nature forever, beginning especially on Earth by making Himself known TO people worldwide, and even THROUGH them as they respond to Him.

-The Bible records how from the beginning, God was making Himself known to people.
+The Bible records how, from the beginning, God was making Himself known to people.
 Although they were all imperfect, He communicated in various ways with some of them.
 He was constantly appealing to people to believe in and love Him Genesis 4:7, Deuteronomy 30:6.

 Yet in love and grace, God doesn’t force anyone.
 Instead He allows everyone freedom to respond to Him if and however they want to!